Architecture of Washington, D.C.: Neoclassical

 Neoclassical architecture revived classical Greek and classical Roman architecture by emphasizing the construction of columns in the classical order, domes, pediments, obelisks, and buildings made of stone.
 New technology and altering tastes, however, allowed Neoclassical structures to surpass the size and engineering complexity of its classical predecessors.
 Due to the close affiliation of classical architecture with ancient political ideology as well as with power and strength, this style is popular among important government buildings across the world.

 This is Washington's most recognizable architectural style.
 Many of the city's most prominent and historic government buildings, memorials, monuments, and museums are built in the Neoclassical motif.
 Many of these buildings are located on the National Mall and the Tidal Basin.
 Among these buildings are the White House, United States Capitol, the Washington Monument, the West Building of the National Gallery of Art, the Lincoln Memorial, and the Jefferson Memorial.

-Other notable buildings built in the Neoclassical style are the Treasury Building, located immediately east of the White House, the United States Supreme Court Building located immediately east of the Capitol, Farmers and Mechanics Bank in Georgetown, the Duke Ellington School of the Arts in Georgetown, the Old Patent Office Building in Chinatown, DAR Constitution Hall located Downtown, the Jamie L. Whitten Building off the National Mall, and the many government buildings in Federal Triangle, including the Andrew W. Mellon Auditorium and the National Archives Building.
+Other notable buildings built in the Neoclassical style are the Treasury Building, located immediately east of the White House, the United States Supreme Court Building located immediately east of the Capitol, Farmers and Mechanics Bank in Georgetown, the Duke Ellington School of the Arts in Georgetown, the Old Patent Office Building in Chinatown, DAR Constitution Hall located Downtown, the Jamie L. Whitten Building off the National Mall, and many government buildings in Federal Triangle, including the Andrew W. Mellon Auditorium and the National Archives Building, and the future New Stadium at RFK Campus in Hill East.